 Experts expect that more regulators will start requiring companies to do more about third-party risk than they do today.
 "It's been a continued trend that we've seen," says Eric Dieterich, data privacy practice leader at Focal Point Data Risk, LLC.

 Risks hiding in the hardware and software supply chain

 Almost every company uses outside software and hardware.
-Nobody builds all their technology from scratch anymore.
-Each purchased device, each downloaded application needs to be vetted, and needs to be monitored for potential security risks, and all patches have to be up to date.
+Nobody builds all their technology from scratch anymore, thanks to a boom in the open source economy.
+But there is considerable risk attached to this mindset.
+Each purchased device, each downloaded application needs to be vetted, and monitored for potential security risks, and all patches have to be up to date.

 Not only is a company's own data at risk, but if the flawed software or hardware component is embedded into a product it may cause more security problems down the line.
 A computer chip infected with a security backdoor, a camera without strong authentication or a bad software component can do widespread damage.
 The Heartbleed bug, for example, affected millions of websites and mobile devices as well as software by many major vendors including Oracle, VMware and Cisco.